Brayford Medical Practice

 Latest News (click title to open):

-We currently offering eConsultations for patients that have access to the internet, this will allow you to send questions and requests through to your GP of choice without needing to call in the morning, all requests made will be actioned within the next working day by the GP.
+We currently offering eConsult for patients that have access to the internet.
+This will allow you to send questions and requests through to your GP of choice without needing to call in the morning.
+All requests made will be actioned within the next working day by the GP.
 You can also book evening appointments through the extended access scheme.
 You will be booked to be seen at a different practice provided for on our behalf.
-Please ask reception for more details.

 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus